-This post is from Alarna Hope, a fashion stylist and writer working out of Sydney.
+This post is from Alarna Hope, fashion stylist and writer working out of Sydney.
 We really love how Alarna and her team; Elena from Bella Models; Liv Slee, HMUA and Jan Erick-Luzuriaga, Photographer have put together this handy guide to guide for measuring yourself.

-Now that our Pop-ups are over some of the feedback we have had from our customers has been that they prefer to try things on before buying and that’s totally understandable.
+Some of the feedback we have had from our customers has been that they prefer to try things on before buying and that’s totally understandable.
 At some point however, you're going to miss out on what’s available in the big wide world of online shopping.
 So allow Alarna to guide you through measuring yourself for online shopping:

 I’ve received some pretty heinous (cue, Law & Order sound effects) online shopping purchases.
 Some that I thought; how could this possibly look bad on me?
 What’s the worst that could happen?
 Well, let’s see: swimmers that don’t cover reproductive areas properly, dresses with busts so large I could fit a barbeque chicken from Woolworths down the front and still have room, dresses with not quite as much of a full skirt as there was in the picture – I’ve had the lot.

 Then I started working as an E-commerce Stylist for a few companies and I learned all the tricks of the trade that make us think we’re buying one thing, when in fact, we’re buying something else.

 To stop post-online shoppers remorse, I put together a handy little post to ensure you get the perfect fit every time so that online shopping is a breeze and not an exercise in patience.